hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 of an endpoint, duration of some job, and many other things.
 Only then, you can actually decide how to optimize.

 Only then can you decide how to optimize.
-Sometimes, time you spend optimizing may outweigh potential savings.
+Sometimes, the time you spend optimizing may outweigh potential savings.
 Other times, a larger database will give you the performance boost more cheaply.

 Occasionally, fine-tuning SQL queries is your best bet.
 And that is the fun part that we will deal with in the rest of